 - your child's date of measurement, sex and date of birth are used to calculate your child's weight category - your child's name, date of birth and NHS Number are used to link your child's measurements in Reception and Year 6.
-Other data sets held by NHS Digital and Department of Health and Social Care, may also be linked as this would let us add information from health and education records, where lawful to do so, to understand how and why the weight of children is changing, and how this affects children's health and education and how we can improve the care children receive.
-This includes your child's health data relating to; - their birth, hospital care (including time in hospital and out-patient appointments and diagnosis of medical conditions) - mental health - social care - primary care includes all healthcare outside of hospital such as GP and dental appointments, - public health including data relating to preventing ill health such as immunisation records - o records for when and the reason why people pass away - o medical conditions such as cancer, diabetes - o health, lifestyle and wellbeing surveys that your child has participated in - your child's ethnicity and address are used to help understand some of the reasons for the difference and changes in child weight across England your address is required to send you your child's feedback letter.
+Other data sets held by NHS England and Department of Health and Social Care, may also be linked to allow the addition of information from health and education records, where lawful to do so, to understand how and why the weight of children is changing, and how this affects children's health and education and how the care children receive can be improved.
+This includes your child's health data relating to: - their birth, hospital care (including time in hospital and out-patient appointments and diagnosis of medical conditions) - o mental health - \circ social care - primary care includes all healthcare outside of hospital such as GP and dental appointments, - public health including data relating to preventing ill health such as immunisation records - \circ records for when and the reason why people pass away - medical conditions such as cancer, diabetes - health, lifestyle and wellbeing surveys that your child has participated in - your child's ethnicity and address are used to help understand some of the reasons for the difference and changes in child weight across England - your address is required to send you your child's feedback letter.
 This will include your child's measurements together with information about healthy eating, being active and related activities available in your area.
 We will not contact you if your child is a healthy weight.